 10. Sceptre 30″ Curved Gaming Monitor

-Filling out the budget priced market for UHD monitors is this model from Sceptre.
-It can be picked up for significantly less than $300, but it's very capable for that price.
-And with connections for both a Display Port and HDMI, it can work with practically any legacy device you want to hook it up to.
+Fulfilling the demands of the budget-priced market for UHD monitors is this model from Sceptre.
+This monitor can be picked up for significantly less than $300, but it's very capable for the price.
+With connections for both a Display Port and HDMI, it can also work with practically any legacy device you want to hook it up to.

 Adding a little extra flair to this monitor is the inclusion of customizable RGB lighting accents.
-There are also two built in speakers, so you won't necessarily need to invest in external speakers when you want to play a game, watch a movie, or listen to music.
-There's a decent amount of practical application here too.
-Both picture in picture and picture by picture modes are fully supported, while the Blue Light Shift mode will ensure that your eyes don't become overly strained during longer sessions in front of the screen.
+There are also two built-in speakers, so you won't necessarily need to invest in external speakers when you want to play a game, watch a movie, or listen to music.
+There's a decent number of practical applications here, too.
+Both picture-in-picture and picture-by-picture modes are fully supported, while the Blue Light Shift mode will ensure that your eyes don't become overly strained during longer sessions in front of the screen.

 4K Monitor Buyer’s Guide

-Many of the best 4K monitors come with picture in picture and picture by picture features, which aren’t going to be of much value on a smaller monitor.
+Many of the best 4K monitors come with picture-in-picture and picture-by-picture features, which aren’t going to be of much use on a smaller monitor.
 If you’re looking for 4K monitors with a larger screen size, consider a curved screen.
-They make for some of the best 4K monitors for gamers because of their level of immersion and the respectably wide viewing angles.
+They make for some of the best 4K monitors for gamers because of their level of immersion and respectably wide viewing angles.

 A lot of specs can be measured in purely numeric terms.
-If you understand the basics of aspect ratio or contrast ratio, you can weigh an absolute value for a monitor by just glancing at it.
-But other features are less cut and dry.
+If you understand the basics of aspect ratio and contrast ratio, you can weigh up the true value of a monitor by just glancing at it.
+Other features are less cut and dry, though.
 While there are three different types of panels that are used in modern monitors, this isn’t a case where one is clearly the winner over the others.

-- TN (or Twisted Neuron) monitors used to be the standard for monitors, but that’s starting to change some.
-Where this type of monitor excels is in its responsiveness.
-A TN monitor will generally sport a high refresh rate and low input lag, and it will accomplish that will offering prices lower than other panel types.
-But viewing angles are limited with most TN panels, and image reproduction isn’t especially hot.
-The contrast ratio particularly suffers, with a contrast ratio of 1000:1 being common.
+- TN (or Twisted Neuron) monitors used to be the standard for monitors, but that’s starting to change.
+This type of monitor typically excels is in its responsiveness.
+A TN monitor will generally sport a high refresh rate and low input lag, and it will accomplish that while offering prices lower than other panel types.
+That said, viewing angles are limited with most TN panels, and image reproduction isn’t especially hot.
+The contrast ratio particularly suffers here, with a ratio of 1000:1 being common.

-- VA (or Vertical Alignment) monitors are seriously capable of blocking light.
-That means that you can get a rich and vibrant contrast ratio with them.
-On average, you can expect a contrast ratio of between 2000:1 and 5000:1.
+- VA (or Vertical Alignment) monitors are seriously capable of blocking light, which means you can get a rich and vibrant contrast ratio with them.
+On average, you can expect a contrast ratio between 2000:1 and 5000:1.
 In practical terms, that means darker blacks and richer hues across the board.
-But a VA panel is often more expensive than its contemporaries.
+For this reason, a VA panel is often more expensive than its contemporaries.
 They fall in the middle of the pack in terms of color reproduction, but their high input lag and low response rates make them poor candidates for gaming.

 Color accuracy can help create brighter and significantly more vivid results on 4K monitors.
-While quality color accuracy can result in better and more vivid results when gaming or watching movies, they’re especially of value on monitors used for creative professionals.
-If you work in graphic design or editing videos, monitors with a higher level of accuracy can be very useful.
+While quality color accuracy can result in better and more vivid results when gaming or watching movies, they’re especially valuable on monitors used by creative professionals.
+If you work in graphic design or video editing, monitors with a higher level of accuracy can be very useful.

-There are numerous different formats (known as gamuts) that monitors use to determine the quality of color monitors are capable of displaying, but most of the important ones display color reproduction the same way: via plotting them along an x-y axis.
-Regardless of what format monitors use to measure color reproduction, you’re looking for the highest percentage rating possible.
+There are numerous different formats (known as gamuts) that monitors use to determine the quality of color that monitors are capable of displaying.
+Most of the important monitors display color reproduction the same way, by plotting them along an x-y axis.
+Regardless of what format monitors use to measure color reproduction, you’re looking for the highest percentage rating possible here.

-Adaptive sync technology is an inclusion that’s built specifically for the needs of gamers.
+Adaptive sync technology is a feature built specifically for the needs of gamers.
 It’s built as a way to smooth out jagged and stuttering surfaces, and it can be a particularly effective choice if your graphics card can’t quite keep up with the demands of your favorite games.
 Upgrading your GPU is going to be the most effective way to improve graphical performance, but this technology can give you that little extra push without using too much power.

-Both NVIDIA and AMD offer their own variations of this technology, with NVIDIA producing G-Sync and AMD producing FreeSync.
-In either case, the best choice is going to be the one that matches your graphics card: G-Sync if you have a NVIDIA card or FreeSync if you have a GeForce.
+Both NVIDIA and AMD offer their own variations of this technology, with NVIDIA’s G-Sync and AMD’s FreeSync.
+In either case, the best choice is going to be the one that matches your graphics card: G-Sync if you have an NVIDIA card or FreeSync if you have a GeForce.

 Frequently Asked Questions